Notes on extremal and tame valued fields: Introduction

 where $Lv$, $Kv$ denote the respective residue fields.
 Every algebraically complete valued field $(K,v)$ is \bfind{henselian}, i.e., $v$ admits a unique extension to its algebraic closure $\tilde{K}$ (which we will again denote by $v$).
 Also, every algebraically complete valued field $(K,v)$ is \bfind{algebraically maximal}, that is, does not admit proper algebraic immediate extensions $(L,v)$ (\bfind{immediate} means that $vL=vK$ and $Lv=Kv$).
+For later use let us mention that a valued field is called \bfind{maximal} if it does not admit proper immediate extensions at all.

-Further, $(K,v)$ is a \bfind{tame field} if it is henselian and $\tilde{K}$ is equal to the ramification field of the extension $(\tilde{K}|K,v)$.
+Further, $(K,v)$ is a \bfind{tame field} if it is henselian, perfect, and $\tilde{K}$ is equal to the ramification field of the extension $(\tilde{K}|K,v)$.
 All tame fields are algebraically complete (cf.\ \cite[Lemma~3.1]{[K4]}).

 A field $K$ is \bfind{large} if every smooth curve over $K$ which has a $K$-rational point, has infinitely many such points.
 For more information about large fields, see \cite{[P]}, \cite{[K2a]} and \cite{[AKP]}.